efeefe/is/pages/concepts/01.universal-registry-things/item-opendott.md

 The Universal Registry of Things is a trusted source of information about how to reuse objects.
 It covers information about repair, customisation and repurposing of virtually any kind of thing.

-Examples of data to be listed:
+Examples of data to be featured:

 * Manufacturer
 * Support and end-of-life policy;